How to feedback or make a complaint about us or an LPC

 You can make a complaint about us if you’re not happy or have concerns about:

-- decisions made by East Sussex, West Sussex or Surrey Local Pharmaceutical Committees and work of Community Pharmacy Surrey & Sussex on behalf of these LPCs
+- decisions made by Community Pharmacy Sussex or Community Pharmacy Surrey and work of Community Pharmacy Surrey & Sussex on behalf of these LPCs.

 Your LPC also has powers to consider any complaint made by any pharmacy contractor against another pharmacy contractor involving any question of the efficiency of the Pharmaceutical Services as empowered by Regulations.